ot4i/ace-demo-pipeline/demo-infrastructure/README-jenkins.md

 server image](https://www.ibm.com/docs/en/app-connect/12.0?topic=cacerid-building-sample-app-connect-enterprise-image-using-docker#aceimages__title__1)
 to download the `ace` image.
 The Jenkinsfile will need to be updated to use the correct image.

+The ACE version does not have to match the exact modification level (12.0.X) of the deploy target (integration node or ACEaaS) but keeping build containers up-to-date is a good idea in general in order to benefit from fixes and new capabilities.

-Once those values have been updated and containers built if needed, then the pipeline can be constructed, but it may be a good idea to change "GitHub API usage" under "System Configuration" -> "System" in the Jenkins settings as otherwise messages such as the following may appear regularly:
+Once the Jenkinsfile values have been updated and containers built if needed, then the pipeline can be constructed, but it may be a good idea to change "GitHub API usage" under "System Configuration" -> "System" in the Jenkins settings as otherwise messages such as the following may appear regularly:
 ```